Anger as French government pushes through pension change without vote | Politics

 The move will ensure the bill raising the retirement age by two years to 64 - which the government says is essential to ensure the pension system does not go bust - is adopted after weeks of protests and fractious debate.
 But it also shows President Emmanuel Macron and his government failed to garner a majority in parliament, in a blow to the centrist president and his ability to win support from other parties for further reforms.

-But the afternoon vote in the National Assembly was expected to have been a different matter.
-There, LR lawmakers were split on the issue.
-According to a source present at a last-minute meeting at the Elysee, Macron told Borne and others he had wanted to go for a vote.
+As she spoke, a spontaneous and unplanned protest of about 7,000 people against the reform continued into the night on the Place de la Concorde in Paris, across the river Seine from parliament.
+Police fired tear gas and charged in an effort to disperse the crowd, as some protesters threw cobble stones.
+In several other French cities including Marseille there were also spontaneous protests against the reform.

-"But I consider that the financial and economic risks (of the bill being voted down) are too great," he said.
+French unions called for another day of strikes and action against the reform on Thursday March 23.
 STRIKES AND PROTESTS

-Opinion polls show a vast majority of voters oppose the pension reform, as do trade unions, who say there are other ways to balance the accounts, including taxing the wealthy more.
-Resorting to the measure is likely to further enrage unions, protesters and left-wing opposition parties who say the pension overhaul is unfair and unnecessary.
+Opinion polls show that a vast majority of voters oppose the pension reform, as do trade unions, who say there are other ways to balance the accounts, including taxing the wealthy more.
+The government's use of the 49.3 procedure is likely to further enrage unions, protesters and left-wing opposition parties who say the pension overhaul is unfair and unnecessary.

 Socialist Party head Olivier Faure told Reuters earlier on Thursday that such a move could unleash "uncontrollable anger" after weeks of rolling strikes and protests that have hit power production, blocked some shipments from refineries and seen garbage pile up on the streets of Paris.
 "We're as determined as ever," said CGT unionist Christophe Jouanneau at a refinery on strike in the western France city of Donges.
 "From next week on, we will take things up a gear."